grafana/k6-benchmarks/README.md

 ![image](https://user-images.githubusercontent.com/442646/80499911-d408ab80-896d-11ea-83ad-a4f22adccd75.png)

+## File upload testing
+Special considerations must be taken when testing file-uploads.

+##### Network throughput
+The network throughput of the load-generator machine, as well as the SUT will likely be the bottleneck.

+##### Memory
+k6 needs a very significant amount of memory when uploading files, as every VU will hold the file in memory.
+26MB file upload from the `scripts/file-upload.js` test

+##### Data transfer costs
+k6 can upload a large amount data in a very short period of time.
+Make sure you understand the data transfer costs before commencing a large scale test.

+[Outbound Data Transfer is expensive in AWS EC2](https://www.cloudmanagementinsider.com/data-transfer-costs-everything-you-need-to-know/).
+The price ranges between 0.08 to 0.20 per GB depending on the region.
+If you use the cheapest region the cost is about $0.080 per GB.
+Uploading 1TB therefore costs about $80.
+Long running test can cost several hundreds of dollars in data transfer alone.

+##### EC2 costs
+The AWS EC2 instances are relatively cheap.
+Even the largest instance we have used in this benchmark m5.24xlarge costs only $4.6 per hour.
+Make sure to turn off the load-gen servers once you are done with your testing.
+Forgotten server will cost $3312 per month.
+Tip: it's often possible to launch "spot instances" of the same hardware for 10-20% of the cost.

 ### Errors

 If you run into errors during the execution, it's good to understand if they were caused by the load-generator or by the failing SUT.